 Applying for a SIN

 Prior to seeking employment, most people will have applied for and received a SIN.
-Just in case, here’s the process: You must apply in person at a Service Canada Centre.
-Application is free, but you must also bring original copies of your identifying documents.
-If you have a baby, do the child a favour and register them for a SIN when requesting a birth certificate through the Newborn Registration Service.
+Just in case, here’s the process: You can apply online, in person or by mail.
+Application is free, but you must include identifying documents (which may vary depending on your situation and status in Canada) regardless of how you choose to apply.

 Fun SIN Facts